doraviv02/Song_SentimentAnalysis/README.md

  - Our final model's RMSE on the test set was.
 An interesting experiment is to quantize our regression model result (i.e. take the regression result and assign a label based on where it falls between 0 and 1) based on this RMSE and compare them to a model trained specifically for classification.
 We would expect to get good results if the classification model's number of labels N satisfies: $$N = \frac{1}{RMSE}$$

 ## How to Run
 The notebook is divided into sections.
 Depending on the use case, run each section independently.
+You can run hyperparameter Sweep (optimization), training, and inference.

 "Setting up notebook", "Imports" and "Setting up WandB" are mandatory for every use of the notebook.